trooney/PDODblibBundle/README.md

 PDODblibBundle
 --------------

-Doctrine 2 does support any method of connecting to SQL Server on a Linux box.
-Here's a simple driver that supports PDO DBlib.
-Many tests fail, but most are related to shortcomings of the PDODBlib driver.
+This PDO DBLib bundle adds support for Microsoft SQL Server Doctrine 2.
+Take it with a grain of salt: Many of the Doctrine unit tests fail when using this driver.
+PHP's PDO_DBLIB driver does not support many of the features within doctrine.
 There is a patch in the PHP repo to add transaction and lastInsertId support, but this package has some minor work arounds.

 This bundle requires the following:
 * pdo_dblib